Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 However, just because we have a `best' model, that does not mean that this will be true for all eternity.
 The approach above is iterative, and over time we learn more about the studied phenomenon and, hence, models will evolve over time when new evidence is added.

-\section{Study Design}
+\section{Study design}

-We extracted data from three databases to empirically investigate which RP criteria actually have an impact on the decisions when prioritizing requirements in industry.
-The aim is to empirically evaluate the impact RP criteria have on decisions when prioritizing requirements, and if the criteria change depending on how far a requirement has reached in the development process.
+The aim of this study is to empirically evaluate the impact RP criteria have on decisions when prioritizing requirements, and if the criteria change depending on how far a requirement has reached in the development process.
+To address the aim of this study, a quantitative study where quantitative data was collected through a case study \citep{Wohlin2003} was used.
+Data was collected from one completed software project from one software developing company.
 The following research questions (RQ) provided the focus for the empirical investigation:

 \begin{itemize} \item \textbf{RQ1:} Which of the used requirements prioritization criteria, by the case company, have an actual impact when determining which requirements should be implemented and released? \item \textbf{RQ2:} Does the impact of requirements prioritization criteria change depending on how far a requirement has reached in the development process? \end{itemize}